Published on 22 June, 2019.

 Road Trip Facts

-- Maximum altitude point at Alto de Cotilla 360°lookout tower = 600 meters above sea level
+- Maximum altitude point at the Alto de Cotilla 360°lookout tower = 600 meters above sea level

 - Baracoa to Cajobabo distance = 51 km.